-► Growth 2010-2012
+▶ Growth 2010-2011

-During the three years 2010-2012 BTS' revenues grew by an average of 13 percent anually (currency adjusted) with growth in all regions and at high speed in Asia and Latin America.
+During the two years 2010 and 2011 BTS' revenues grew 32 percent (currency adjusted) with growth in all regions and at high speed in Asia and Latin America.

 We grow the average size of our projects, by offering global services and more complete solutions delivering increased results for our customers.